mpkrass7/m_pkfire/content/post/2025-09-12-conformal-inference/index.md

     Out of sample MAE: 56.73

 ![png](images/locally_weighted_conformal.png)

-Just like before our fitted model has the magical property of providing an upper and a lower bound without us needing to think about the internals of implementing a random forest at all.
+Like our original model, our result has the magical property of providing an upper and a lower bound without us needing to think about the internals of implementing a random forest at all.
 Only now we can see that the width of the interval is scaled by the uncertainty of the prediction.

 Now we can start logging our model, some metrics around it and our plot.

 ```python